1020 E. Wayne Rd Savannah TN 38372

 Pickwick Lake Elevation 414

 With the generation flow and a lot of time on the water lately I have been able to produce a large number of bass over the last two weeks.
-Anytime we have an over cast and plenty of water flowing from the Dam you can pick up several bass on top water baits along the river banks and eddies.
-The most productive baits have been walking baits and popping baits such as the Strike King Spittin King.
+Anytime it is over cast and plenty of water flowing from Pickwick Dam you can pick up several bass on top water baits along the river banks and eddies.
+The most productive baits have been baits such as Stike Kings Spitn’ King and Series 3 crankbaits.
 The quality of bass have picked up as well.
-Last week we boated some over five pounds.
-Big Strike King Series 5 and 6 crankbaits are working very well.
+Last week we boated one over six pounds and several over five pounds.
+Big crankbaits are working very well.
 The most productive places are on ledges that you can cover shallow water and deep water in the same cast (dramatic drop-offs).
 We are starting to pick up more and more fish on plastic frogs in grassy areas.
-The grass is starting to really mat up in a few places and it is like a fish factory right now.
-Night fishing is still about the same but like anything else, if the water flow slows down, the bite will be as well.
+The grass is like a fish factory right now.
+Night fishing is still about the same but like anything else, if the water flow slows down, so will the bite.

 I have witnessed a lot of catfish caught below the Dam where I striper fish.
 Most catfishermen that I see are using one ounce sinkers with dead skip jack or cut bait.
 I would say the most common store bought bait for catfish are nightcrawlers and shad guts.